pinkeshbadjatiya/parking-lot-management/README.md

     This will create migrations and update them on the server.
     NOTE: Do not keep the app running while running this command

-TODO:
-1. After inserting the parking lot, we need to add the default pricing for that parking lot